Logimethods/nats-connector-spark-scala/README.md

 Those objects need first to be serialized as `byte[]` using the right protocol before being stored into the NATS messages payload.

-By default, the (Java) primitive types are then automatically decoded by the connector.
+By default, the (Java) number types are then automatically decoded by the connector.

 #### Custom Deserialization